Plotting algorithms for the Mandelbrot set: Rectangle checking

-An older and simpler to implement method than border tracing is to use rectangles.
-There are several variations of the rectangle method.
-All of them are slower than border tracing because they end up calculating more pixels.
+Rectangle checking is an older and simpler method for plotting the Mandelbrot set.
+The basic idea of rectangle checking is that if every pixel in a rectangle's border shares the same amount of iterations, then the rectangle can be safely filled using that number of iterations.
+There are several variations of the rectangle checking method, however, all of them are slower than the border tracing method because they end up calculating more pixels.
+One variant just calculates the corner pixels of each rectangle, however, this causes damaged pictures more often than calculating the entire border, thus it only works reasonably well if only small boxes of around 6x6 pixels are used, and no recursing in from bigger boxes.
+(Fractint method.)

-The basic method is to calculate the border pixels of a box of say 8x8 pixels.
-If the entire box border has the same color, then just fill in the 36 pixels (6x6) inside the box with the same color, instead of calculating them.
+The most simple rectangle checking method lies in checking the borders of equally sized rectangles, resembling a grid pattern.
 (Mariani's algorithm.)

 A faster and slightly more advanced variant is to first calculate a bigger box, say 25x25 pixels.
 If the entire box border has the same color, then just fill the box with the same color.
 If not, then split the box into four boxes of 13x13 pixels, reusing the already calculated pixels as outer border, and sharing the inner "cross" pixels between the inner boxes.
 Again, fill in those boxes that has only one border color.
 And split those boxes that don't, now into four 7x7 pixel boxes.
 And then those that "fail" into 4x4 boxes.
 (Mariani-Silver algorithm.)

 Even faster is to split the boxes in half instead of into four boxes.
 Then it might be optimal to use boxes with a 1.4:1 aspect ratio, so they can be split like how A3 papers are folded into A4 and A5 papers.
 (The DIN approach.)

-One variant just calculates the corner pixels of each box.
-However this causes damaged pictures more often than calculating all box border pixels.
-Thus it only works reasonably well if only small boxes of say 6x6 pixels are used, and no recursing in from bigger boxes.
-(Fractint method.)